codanaut/radiocord/README.md

 A radio for discord voice chats.
 This bot plays music from internet radio live streams.

+## Try RadioCord
+You can invite RadioCord to your server and try it out! - [RadioCord](https://discord.com/api/oauth2/authorize?client_id=1070962830381162526&permissions=3148032&scope=bot "RadioCord Invite Link")

 ## Getting started

 ### Requirements: